World Series Baseball

 Praises and gripes

-Batting involves your ability to read what type of pitch is coming soon after it’s released.
+When batting, you’ll have to learn to read the pitch soon after it’s released.
 Understanding the count and knowing what to expect can help, but it’s mostly about read-and-react skills.
 Sound like real baseball?
 It is!

 The whole scene has an unusual washed out color to it, like the game is a living baseball card from the 70s.
 It may look “off” to some people, but I like it.